A Closer Look At Nitrogen Heaters

 There are all sorts of configurations available for nitrogen heaters.
 But, generally, they are all flange heaters.
 Flange heaters offer high efficiency through direct immersion.
 Custom element configurations allow fast, even heat distribution for maximum flow.
 Flange heaters are ideal for nitrogen heating.
 They can handle high PSIs and offer the high temperature outputs needed to heat nitrogen and create a dry environment.

-Picking the right nitrogen heater configuration
+Picking the right nitrogen heater configuration?

 Picking the right nitrogen heater configuration for your process improves efficiency and safety.
 Contact a Wattco representative today for a quote or help selecting a nitrogen circulation heater.